 Suzuki DR650 Air Filter Page

 The stock air filter seems more than adequate.
 It can be recleaned in solvent, gasoline, or water and detergent and then reoiled with motor oil after the filter dries completely.
-You can use a hair drier to help speed the drying process if you are really impatient - just be sure to avoid melting the foam filter or blowing yourself up if you used solvent or gas.
+You can use a hair drier to help speed the drying process if you are really impatient - just be sure to avoid melting the foam filter or blowing yourself up if you used solvent or gasoline.

 Stock Pre 96 DR650 Air Box